scribbletune/scribbletune/README.md

 ### Chords

 You can add chords to the `notes` array while creating a clip to render chords.
-Either provide the notes of the chords you want separated by commas or use Scribbletune's chord generator.
+Either provide the notes (with octave) of the chords you want separated by commas or use Scribbletune's chord generator.

 ```
 var scribble = require('../');

 var clip = scribble.clip({
 	notes: [
-		'c3e3g3',
+		'c3,e3,g3',
 		scribble.chord('f', 'minor', 3),
 		scribble.chord('g', 'major', 3)
 	],